clayplumridge/paper-dreadful/README.md

 #### Start the application

 1. Run `yarn start:dev`
-2. Open your browser and navigate to `localhost:5001/auth/login-with-google`.
-If you complete the flow without seeing errors in Powershell, you're good to start developing!
+2. Open your browser and navigate to `localhost:1234`.